Updated May 21, 2021.

-By offering a twist on an age old problem, Noah values consumers, who have faithfully paid their mortgage for years, who are now cash-poor yet equity-rich by becoming a silent partner in their home ownership.
-The company is betting big on future home value appreciation and in return receives a percentage of this appreciation at the end of the contract term.
+By offering a twist on an age-old problem, Noah values consumers, who have faithfully paid their mortgage for years, who are now cash-poor yet equity-rich by becoming a silent partner in their home ownership.
+The company is betting big on future home value appreciation and in return, receives a percentage of this appreciation at the end of the contract term.

 Noah’s Ideal Customer

-The ideal customer is a homeowner who is looking to restore his financial footing due to past setbacks or upcoming needs.
+Noah’s ideal customer is a homeowner who is looking to restore his financial footing due to past setbacks or upcoming needs.
 Perhaps they are over leveraged with personal loans or credit cards, looking to renovate their home, or simply want add to their cash reserves.
 A common thread is homeowners who are feeling the pinch of cash-flow and are now playing “catch up” with their finances.
 According to Noah, 68% of its customers use their equity-based funds to pay off some type of debt, such as medical, credit cards, or car loans.